Members of the public are able to instruct barristers under the Bar’s Public Access scheme without first instructing a solicitor.

 Are there any areas where I cannot instruct a barrister directly?
 If you are unsure of whether your legal issue is covered by Public Access, contact our Public Access Administrator here.

-How do I instruct a barrister at Tanfield Chambers? f you are a direct access client and want to know more about how your barrister will use your data you can find the lay client privacy notice here.
+How will a barrister at Tanfield Chambers use my data?
+If you are a Public Access client and want to know more about how your barrister will use your data you can find the lay client privacy notice here.

 The full list of who has a right to complain to the LeO is available on their website and here.
 You must complain to the Legal Ombudsman either within six years of your barrister’s actions/failure to act, or no later than three years after you should reasonably have known there were grounds to complain.